timba/string-normalize-test/README.md

 DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=false
 ```

-The following runtime error raised:
+then the following runtime error is raised:

 ```
 Process terminated.
 Couldn't find a valid ICU package installed on the system.
 Set the configuration flag System.Globalization.Invariant to true if you want to run with no globalization support.